-Skyscrapers, and swarms of modern buildings are what you’ll be treated to upon arriving in Tokyo, but there are many places on the fringe that keep a small, homely atmosphere with beautiful designs of the past.
+Skyscrapers and clusters of modern buildings are what you’ll be treated to upon arriving in Tokyo, but there are many places on the capital’s fringes that keep modest, charming atmospheres with beautiful designs of the past.
 We have some locations here if you want to get up close and personal with the building techniques of classical Japan.

-The Inage coastline is a beautiful section of Chiba, and one of the most coveted areas for vacation homes and wealthy estates.
+The Inage coastline of Chiba City was once one of Japan’s most coveted areas for vacation homes and wealthy estates.
 This particular estate belonged to Denbei Kamiya, the “king” of wine in Japan.
-He is most known for his enthusiastic promotion of wine culture and his restaurants (Kamiya Bar in Asakusa, and the Ushiku Chateau in Ibaraki), but as can be seen in his estate, he was likely to also very fond of western building design.
+He is most known for his enthusiastic promotion of wine culture and his restaurants (Kamiya Bar in Asakusa, and the Ushiku Chateau in Ibaraki), but as can be seen in his estate, he was likely to also have been very fond of western building design.
 A very early surviving example of a steel-reinforced concrete building, the outside has an elegant western air, while the inside maintains the simple aesthetics of traditional Japanese housing.
 Anyone who is interested in Japan’s classic building styles will find this to be a fascinating hybrid of east and west.

-Noda City is a key place for Japan, rooted in both its history and economy.
+Noda City is rooted in both the history and economy of Japan.
 It is the location of the main factory of Kikkoman, Japan’s largest maker of soy sauce, and one man involved in its origins had a residence here, along with a garden and tea house.
 Saheiji Mogi built this residence back in 1924, and it has stood the test of time.
 Currently, it is used as the Noda City Civic Center, and a popular place for residents to gather and come together on social issues, as well as for leisure.
 Come to a lesser known but very important area of Chiba, and have a tea while you enjoy the beautiful garden and building design.

 714-1 Matsudo City